GuidanceMantras/GuidanceMantras/README.md

 ## Kids

 ### How to raise Kids
-- Never ever reveal your wealth to kids until 23 years old
+- Never ever reveal your wealth to kids until 20 years old
-- Always make sure that kids get want they needed, instead of buying expensive things
+- Always make sure that kids get only basic things in life, instead of buying expensive things
 - Kids should only know that they have their own home and that would be enough
-- Each kid should have his/her own room after 14 years old/9th standard
+- Each kid should have his/her own room after 13 years old/8th standard
-- Kids follow what others do and say, so do good things to make kids to follow
+- Kids follow what others do and say, so do good things to make kids to follow you
 - Make sure to teach kids to fix their mentality to study until 25-26 years age.
 Not just 10th, 12th Class or degree.
 - Talk to kids each day about their day, study, sports, mind, mental and physical health, friends circle for at-least 30 minutes
+- Train kids to physically and mentally fit each day.
 - Be a part of kids, when they are studying at home at-least until 18/19 years old.
 - When kids become youger, ask them about goal, ask them about their financial management, financial situation
 - Train kids for each and everything things in life such as,